blockchain-unica/rosetta-smart-contracts/README.md

-# Analysis of development and execution costs of smart contracts
+# Measuring execution costs of smart contracts

 ## Use cases